mjb logo

 Transitioning Back to Work

-Ease back into your routine by discussing a phased return schedule with your employer.
+Consider easing back into your routine by discussing a phased return schedule with your employer.
+A gradual transition can help you adjust more comfortably to your workload.

 Childcare Arrangements